Part 2 in our Filmmaker "Spotlight" Series

 The Moving Picture Institute has supported hundreds of filmmakers via fellowships, internships, masterclasses, and productions since our founding in 2005.
 This year, we are beginning an interview series that checks in with our filmmakers

 Our “Spotlight” series continues with MPI-supported director/producer Cyrus Saidi.
 In 2013, he co-wrote, produced, and directed a MPI-supported short-film titled L1TTL3 BR0TH3R, a political thriller with a sci-fi twist.
 He recently completed a major documentary feature titled What We Started—taking on the subject of global electronic music culture.
-The film features some of the biggest names in music including Martin Garrix, Carl Cox, Tiesto, David Guetta, Dubfire, Usher, Ed Sheeran etc. What We Started will enjoy a theatrical run beginning in March 2018.
+The film features some of the biggest names in music including Martin Garrix, Carl Cox, Tiesto, David Guetta, Dubfire, Usher, Ed Sheeran etc. What We Started is now available for streaming on Netflix.
 Follow the film on Facebook.

 Lana Link (MPI): Your compelling feature electronic music documentary, What We Started, premiered last summer at the LA Film Festival.
 In March, the film will enjoy its theatrical premiere and go nationwide.
 Can you tell us a little about this project and how people can watch it?